htcondor/htcondor/docs/users-manual/dagman-applications.rst

 ``$RETURN``, and ``$PRE_SCRIPT_RETURN`` can be used as arguments to POST scripts.
-The use of these variables is limited to being used as an individual command line *argument* to the script, surrounded by spaces, in order to cause the substitution of the variable’s value.
+The use of these variables is limited to being used as an individual command line *argument* to the script, surrounded by spaces, in order to cause the substitution of the variable's value.

 The special macros are as follows: